tkubica12/azure-workshops/d-data-security/README.md

 ## Azure Disk server-side encryption (SSE)
 Demonstrate use of double-key encryption with Platform Managed Key (PMK) + Customer Managed Key (CMK) in Portal.

+## Azure Confidential VM
+One of the VMs is configured as confidential VM.

 ## Azure SQL Database data-at-rest encryption
 Demonstrate Transparent Data Encryption (TDE) with Customer Managed Key (CMK) in Portal.